jhucsf/fall2021/assign/assign02.md

 I.e., `make asm_textsearch_fns_tests` should succeed, and when the `asm_textsearch_fns_tests`
 program is run, at least one test function should complete successfully.

-Grading criteria for milestone 3:
+Grading criteria for Milestone 3:

 * All functions in `asm_textsearch_fns.S` are fully implemented, and pass the unit tests in `textsearch_fns_tests.c` (30%)